 - Prick the bottom with a fork, freeze for 20 minutes, or put it in the refrigerator for 1 hour.

 - Preheat the oven to 350ºF /180ºC.

-- Line the tart pan with aluminum foil and beans or pie weights, and bake for 15/20 minutes.
+- Line the tart pan with a piece of aluminum foil and add beans or pie weights, covering the bottom evenly.

-- Remove the foil carefully and continue baking 10 to 15 minutes until the dough is fully baked.
+- Remove the foil carefully and continue baking for 10 to 15 minutes more until the dough is fully baked.

-- Let cool completely on wire rack.
-Unmold and transfer to serving plate.
+- Let cool completely on a wire rack.
+Remove from the pan and transfer to the serving plate.

 - Let the cake set in the refrigerator for 15 minutes, garnish with mint leaves and serve.

 - Gelatin topping: you can leave it at room temperature, and it will take some time, and that depends on the temperature of the room and of the gelatin mixture itself, or you can speed it up by refrigerating it.
 Be careful here because you must stir it frequently while it's cooling in the fridge; otherwise, the sides will solidify too much before the center is thick enough.
 Important: you want to add the jello topping while thick and cool but still pourable.
 If it's too solid, it won't cover the strawberries as it should.

 - Storing: I like to eat it the day I make it.
 It will be fresh, and with a good crust.
 After that, keep in mind that, since this pie needs to be kept refrigerated, the crust will get softer from the cream and strawberry juices that will seep in, but also dry out from the fridge, and the strawberries will wilt a little bit every day.